 Previously working with recycled materials as sculpture/assemblage, David is currently sculpting and carving in stone, using various materials, such as marble, limestone, steatite, and granite.
+In addition, he is working on a limited edition series of small bronzes.

 David’s choice of medium, stone, manages to transpose a sense of fluidity in spite of the rigidity of the material chosen.
 In turn, he challenges the notion that ‘art is passive’ due to the incitation of movement upon a touch.
 The interactive environment created between the artwork and the audience engages the latter and by doing so, David capitalizes on the sense of synergy conceived, and successfully establishes a two-way connection through an action and reaction cycle.
 The artist's choice of medium can be naturally categorized into the element of Earth (stone).